syncfusion-content/blazor-docs/blazor/heatmap-chart/working-with-data.md

 ![Data Table Binding in Blazor HeatMap Chart](images/data/blazor-heatmap-chart-data-binding.png)

-### Array - Cell binding
+### Array - cell binding

 This data type is a collection of array objects that contain information about the row index, column index, and data value for each cell.
-You can bind the data to HeatMap using the data property in [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.SfHeatMap-1.html#Syncfusion_Blazor_HeatMap_SfHeatMap_1_DataSource)property and setting the [AdaptorType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapDataSourceSettings.html#Syncfusion_Blazor_HeatMap_HeatMapDataSourceSettings_AdaptorType) property to **Cell**.
+You can bind the data to HeatMap using the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.SfHeatMap-1.html#Syncfusion_Blazor_HeatMap_SfHeatMap_1_DataSource)property and setting the [AdaptorType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapDataSourceSettings.html#Syncfusion_Blazor_HeatMap_HeatMapDataSourceSettings_AdaptorType) property to **Cell**.

 ```cshtml